 Understanding the past brings us closer to who we are today — as individuals, but also as a society.
 For this reason, The Phoebus Foundation likes to look back.
 Whether it is at an early Christian tunic, a painting by Karel Appel or a drawing by Bruegel: each of these objects is in its own very specific way a witness to the context in which it was created.
 Each of The Phoebus Foundation publications immerses the reader in the story behind a work of art.
 This way, what seemed dead and gone is being brought back to life.

-In 2017 The Phoebus Foundation started publishing a series of scientific publications highlighting masterpieces from the collection.
-For each new publication, art historians and other experts specialising in the relevant subject were engaged, to tell the story of the work in a captivating, comprehensible way.
-English translations of this series are being prepared.
+In 2017, The Phoebus Foundation launched a series of academic publications highlighting treasures from the collection.
+For each new publication, art historians or other experts who are specialised in the theme and can tell the story in an interesting and accessible way were called upon.